 Learn to prepare plans for permaculture systems

-support each others growth and development.
+Permaculture is a unique type of landscape contrived and built so plants and animals live balanced in a self sustaining ecosystem.
+Permaculture commonly involves developing a garden or farm where the plants and animals are put together in such a way that they support each others growth and development.
 The garden or farm may change over years, but always remains productive, requires little input onceestablished, and is environmentally sound.

-The course is divided into eight lessons as follows:
+The course is eight lessons.

 - Permaculture Principles